TannaPrasanthkumar/Virtual-Event-Planner/README.md

-# 📅 Google Calendar Assistant
+# 📅 Virtual Event Planner

 An AI-powered assistant to manage your Google Calendar using natural language.
 This app uses **Streamlit**, **LangChain**, **Composio**, and **Google Gemini (1.5 Pro)** to help you find free slots, create events, and check existing meetings, all while handling dates and times in **Indian Standard Time (IST)**.